Our commitment to our

 They are also more likely to stay and develop their careers with us and contribute to the success of the business.
 Being a good employer is a key part of running a successful business.
 We recognise that if our people are enthusiastic about working for us, it’s not only good for them, customers will benefit too.
 Only an engaged workforce can deliver world class customer service.

-We focus on regular, open and two-way communication with employees and utilise internal communications mechanisms such as a company intranet, magazines, employee conferences and forums and suggestion schemes.
+We focus on regular, open and two-way communication with employees and utilise internal communications mechanisms such as a company intranet, newsletters, Q&A sessions with our CEO, employee conferences and forums and suggestion schemes.

-We monitor engagement through an annual engagement and culture survey conducted by Gallup which measures how well employees are engaged with the business and our Strategy for Growth.
-In 2015 we achieved a 77% completion rate by employees.
+We monitor engagement and culture through an annual survey which measures how well employees are engaged with the business and our Strategy.
 The results of this survey allow us to organise targeted team workshops to address areas of strength and weakness and to make changes to the business where necessary.
+We also provide benefits, activities and resources to support employee wellbeing and promote a healthy lifestyle so that our employees feel looked after and have the support to manage their own welfare, furthering their engagement.

 We organise various engagement initiatives throughout the business including:

-- Employee awards in each of our business to recognise employees that are delivering excellently against our ethical and commercial values.
-Employees are nominated by their colleagues and have a chance to win a once-in-a-lifetime trip to our international awards presentation
+- Employee awards, nominated by their colleagues, in each of our business to recognise employees that are delivering excellently against our ethical and commercial values.

 - Our Best Employer project in our Bulgarian business included an engagement road show and two engagement weeks featuring a number of team building activities